mhkeller/config-tree/README.md

 ## Opinions

-This package assumes that in your project root folder you have a `config.sample.json` file that contains any default options or examples of what users could input.
+This package assumes that in your project root folder you have `config.sample.json` and `default-input.js` files that contain any default options or examples of what users could input.

 It bakes out a `config.json` file, so your project should look to load that file by default.

-## Usage
+## Setup

 A `config.sample.json` example: